Skip to main content

 Getting members of a conversation

-To get a list of the members of a conversation, use conversations_members with the required channel parameter.
+To get a list of members for a conversation, use the conversations.members API method with the required channel parameter.

 import os